crapp/labpowerqt/README.md

 * EALOGGER_EXTERNAL - Settings this to on will automatically download and build ealogger.
   (Default ON)

-#### Linux and OS X
+#### Linux and macOS

-Compiling LabPowerQt on Linux and OS X using unix make files.
+Compiling LabPowerQt on Linux and macOS using unix make files.

 ```shell
 # download the source code and change to the directory